mastodon/blog/content/posts/2025-10-29_mastodon_4_5_for_devs/index.md

 We decided to make "Fetch all replies" the first use-case to try out this new API.
 When querying the [`/api/v1/statuses/:id/context` endpoint](https://docs.joinmastodon.org/methods/statuses/#context) you might now encounter the new custom HTTP header.

 Please note that the new AsyncRefresh API is still marked as being *experimental*.
 We want to ensure that it works for at least one other use-case before declaring it final.
 We commit to keeping the experimental endpoint around for one Mastodon version after releasing the final endpoint, to help ease the transition.

+### New timeline settings

+Mastodon 4.5 offers server administrators granular options to decide which timelines can be accessed by everyone, only by signed in users or not at all.
+See the documentation of the `Instance` entity, [specifically this attribute and all the following](https://docs.joinmastodon.org/entities/Instance/#timeline_access) for what is possible and how to detect a server's current settings.

+This can lead to situations where when you request a timeline through one of the [timeline endpoints](https://docs.joinmastodon.org/methods/timelines/) you now get a `401` response, meaning access is disabled.

+There is one notable exception: Even if access to timelines is disabled completely, they might still be useful as a tool for moderators to scan for new statuses proactively.
+That is why there is a new role permission to override the settings.
+See the [`Role` entity](https://docs.joinmastodon.org/entities/Role/#permission-flags) documentation.
+You will still be able to request timelines on behalf of users with this permission, even when access is disabled for everyone else.

 ## Fediverse ecosystem